lawrenceN/my_city/README.md

 # Introduction to the Bug Hunt Challenge  -  Assignment

 My City is a SwiftUI travel guide App.
 The App shows attractions in a number of European cities - ```Paris, Rome, Barcelona, and Berlin```.

 Users can:

-- Browse a List of attractions,
+- Browse a List of attractions
 - Filter them by category - ```Food, Museum, Sports, and Historical```,
 - Search by name or city,
 - Tap the heart to mark favorites and then filter to show favorites only.